 This is the tell, for me.
 The most expensive was 1.2 sheets per penny.
 The best was 4.9 sheets per penny.
 That’s a span of almost 500%.

-However, if we look at the price per 2-ply ( if it’s 3-ply, I used the per-ply cost times two for the sheet price in the last column), one product came in at 5.4 sheets per penny.
+However, if we look at the price per 2-ply ( if it’s 3-ply, I used the per-ply cost times three for the sheet price in the last column), one product came in at 5.4 sheets per penny.

 That’s pretty good on paper, but the pack size ( 48 rolls) and the availability (wholesale store only) were a deterrent for me.
 And really, is 3-ply 30% more efficient than the 2-ply?